Elite Dividend Stocks 2024 - Germany, Europe and USA

 The table shows the top 5 dividend stocks from the Dividendenadel list of German blue chips.
 In this list you will find all German large and mid cap stocks(market capital ization > € 2 billion).
 All small cap stocks( market capitalization < € 2 billion) can be found in the list Germany second-line stocks.
-The explanations of the key figures and abbreviations can be found here.
+The explanations of the key metrics and abbreviations can be found here.

 Growth